Note: SQL Server 2008 Users Click Here for the SQL Server 2008 version of this article

 There undoubtedly will be readers who will protest and say that I should use *.sql query files whenever possible; this is good and a perfectly acceptable practice.
-For example, if you have complex queries or you need to attach several databases in a batch, then *.sql query files can be very useful.
 I see this article as illustrating just another way to accomplish a similar objective.

 Personally, I favor using graphical (GUI) tools and methods over typing cryptic commands and deciphering error messages.
-So, this article illustrates how to install the Northwind and Pubs databases using graphical tools and methods.
+So, this article illustrates how to install Northwind and Pubs using graphical tools and methods.

 Steps: Installing the Northwind and Pubs Databases

-Note: The steps above make use of SQL Server Management Studio Express, which sometimes doesn't install along with a Microsoft SQL Server 2008 Express Edition install.
-For this case, you need to install SQL Server 2008 Express with Tools from this website.
+Note: The steps here make use of SQL Server Management Studio Express, which sometimes doesn't install along with a Microsoft SQL Server 2005 Express Edition install.
+For this case, SQL Server Management Studio Express is available as a separate download from Microsoft.

 Step 1: Using the download link above, download the Zip file containing the following files.
 Extract the files to a directory on your computer and remember where you put them.
 For these steps to work, you must have the following files on your computer:

-Step 2: On the Start menu, click All Programs, open the Microsoft SQL Server 2008 folder, and then click SQL Server Management Studio.
+Step 2: On the Start menu, point to Programs, point to Microsoft SQL Server 2005, and then click SQL Server Management Studio Express.